246th Rifle Division: Into Germany and Czechoslovakia

 Before the end of the year the division returned to 28th Corps.
-During the Vistula-Oder Offensive 60th Army began a deep exploitation to the west, through southern Poland, and on January 26, 1945 the Corps drove off German rearguards on the approaches to the Auschwitz concentration camp, which was liberated the next day by the 322nd Rifle Division.
+During the Vistula-Oder Offensive 60th Army began a deep exploitation to the west, through southern Poland, and on January 26, 1945, the Corps drove off German rearguards on the approaches to the Auschwitz concentration camp, which was liberated the next day by the 322nd Rifle Division.

 Lower Silesian Offensive

 This offensive began on February 8, with the goal of capturing Breslau and advancing to the Neisse River.
-60th Army occupied a 76km-wide front from Schoenblick to Goczalkowice on the Front's left wing.
+60th Army occupied a 76 km-wide front from Schoenblick to Goczalkowice on the Front's left wing.
 All three of the Army's rifle corps were deployed in the first echelon; 28th Corps had the 246th and 302nd Rifle Divisions in first echelon with the 322nd in second.
 Both 60th and 59th Armies were in a bridgehead over the Oder River north of Ratibor, and faced significant German forces for this period of the war.
-As a result the two Armies made only minor gains in the first days of the offensive and soon went over to the defense.
+As a result, the two Armies made only minor gains in the first days of the offensive and soon went over to the defense.
 In the regrouping that followed the division was removed from 28th Corps and came under direct Army command.